nchak431/BMF/R/Example/README.md

 benchmark.R

 Code for fitting the benchmark model (a random walk model with drift) used in forecasting for obtaining the relative RMSE values.

+functions.R

+Contains all the R functions required to fit the proposed BMF model as well as other competing models.